Who Can Be Vaccinated

 - May be asked a few questions to determine your eligibility and to provide insurance information, if available.

 - If you have insurance, this information allows the vaccinator to bill your insurance for their administration fee.
-You will not be charged to get vaccinated.

 - May be asked to provide identification for proof of eligibility and sign a consent form to be vaccinated.
 If the person getting vaccinated is under 18, a parent/guardian may need to be present.
 Check ahead with the provider if you have any questions.